CxWatcher/SmartTVKick/README.md

 - Press Next or Back to Close Keyboard
 - Press Back to exit out of a Live Stream
 - Press Menu to Favorite a Streamer
-- Press Menu in Stream for Quality Controls
+- Press Menu in Stream for Options Menu (Multi-Viewer and Quality)
 - Use Channel Up+/Down- or DPAD Up/Down to Switch between Favorite Streamers Easily
--

 ### How to install
 #### Easy